Pupil Premium Grant

 • Lack of resilience impacting on self-confidence and co-operation when approaching work

-• Social and emotional issues affecting learning behaviours that support independent learning
+• Social and emotional issues affecting learning behaviours that support independent learning, including mental health issues.

 • Spelling, punctuation and grammar skills limiting writing ability across the curriculum